dakky/wordclock/README.md

 ![PlatformIO CI](https://github.com/dakky/wordclock/workflows/PlatformIO%20CI/badge.svg?branch=master)

 # Wordclock
-This is my first DIY Wordclock
+This is another implementation of a DIY Wordclock

 Instead of single pixels I used a digital LED-stripe (10 pieces of 11 LEDs and 1 piece of 4 LEDs) with WS2812B-LEDs controlled by a NodeMCU (mini) with an ESP8266 Wifi module for configuration and NTP.